-Good Academic Standing: Good academic standing is defined as both a semester GPA of 3.0 or higher, a cumulative GPA of 3.0 or higher, and no grade below a B- in any course.
+Good Academic Standing:

+Good academic standing is defined as both a semester GPA of 3.0 or higher, a cumulative GPA of 3.0 or higher, and no grade below B- in any course.
+However, for C grades, refer to the C Grade Policy (page 38).